Commercial Flight I – AVIA 325

 Discussion: Class Introductions

-Students must submit a 2–3 minute video introduction.
-Students may use a multi-media platform of choice to record your video.
+Discussions are collaborative learning experiences.
+Therefore, the student must submit a 2-minute video introduction.
+The student may use a multi-media platform of choice to record his/her video.
 However, Kaltura is recommended.
 Specific elements stated within the discussion prompt must be included.
 This will be a graded assignment.
-Students must also reply to at least 2 classmates' introductions.
+The student must also reply to at least 2 classmates’ introductions.
 Each reply must contain at least 150 words, including a question or a relevant follow-up response to guide the discussion.

 Discussions (5)